amanvirkds/prj3_uda_mlops/model_card_template.md

 Model is evaluated based on below three metrices

-- Percision: Current model's performance is >= .9
+- Percision:
+    - Percision value on training dataset is 0.92
+    - Percision value on test dataset is 0.81
-- Recall: Current model's performance is >= .9
+- Recall:
+    - Recall value on training dataset is .78
+    - Recall value on test dataset is .65
-- FBeta: Current model's performance is >= .9
+- FBeta:
+    - FBeta value on training dataset is .85
+    - FBeta value on test dataset is .72

 ## Ethical Considerations